-Not every DUI conviction will include the possibility of a work release.
+The broad scope of California’s DUI work release program helps many DUI convicts get back on their feet more quickly.
+However, not every DUI conviction comes with the possibility of a work release.
 If you’re facing a DUI charge, you should understand how work release works and how you can enter a work release program.
+Los Angeles DUI lawyers can help.

 Basics of California’s Work Release Program

 Traditionally, work release programs involved difficult manual labor.
-Today, labor is usually oriented to improve the community in some way.
+Today, the labor associated with these programs usually prioritizes community projects.
 For example, many work release programs will involve cleaning up local parks or roadways.
-The work remains challenging—often an 8-10 hour day working outside.

 - Parenting training and life skills classes